 Central Piedmont Community College is located in the urban setting of Charlotte, North Carolina.

-If you want to see Central Piedmont Community College for yourself, plan a visit.
+If you are interested in seeing Central Piedmont Community College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 77 to Charlotte, or book a flight to the nearest airport, Charlotte-Douglas International.

 You can also take a virtual campus tour to get a sense of what Central Piedmont Community College and Charlotte are like without leaving home.

 The deadline for Fall first-year applications to Central Piedmont Community College is Continuous processing.